Tobboki/Todoy/README.md

 - **styles/:** Contains the main stylesheet style.css for the app.
 - **index.html:** The main HTML file for the app.

-# Getting Started
+## Getting Started

-To get started with Taskeraizer, simply clone the repository and open the index.html file in your preferred web browser.
+To get started with Todoy, simply clone the repository and open the index.html file in your preferred web browser.

 ## Prerequisites

-A modern web browser (e.g., Chrome, Firefox, Edge) Installation
+A modern web browser (e.g., Chrome, Firefox, Edge)

+## Installation

 1. Clone the repository:

     ```bash
     git clone https://github.com/Tobboki/Todoy.git
     ```

 2. Navigate to the project directory:

     ```bash
     cd Todoy
     ```

 3. Open the index.html file in your web browser.

 ## Usage

 1. Add a Task: Enter the task details in the input field and click the "Add Task" button.
 2. Edit a Task: Click the "Edit" button next to a task to modify its details.
 3. Delete a Task: Click the "Delete" button next to a task to remove it from the list.
-3. Mark as Complete: Check the checkbox next to a task to mark it as complete.
+4. Mark as Complete: Check the checkbox next to a task to mark it as complete.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](LICENSE.txt) file for details.

 ## Acknowledgements

 **Figma:** For the UI design tool

-**Layout:**  inspired by [Nada Ishtewi](https://www.behance.net/nsaeooshy) check the design [here!](https://www.behance.net/gallery/107935847/Todo-List-Desktop-Mobile-app-UI-Design?tracking_source=search_projects|todo+list+app&l=7)

-**Neo-Brutalism:** For the design inspiration
+**[Nada Ishtewi](https://www.behance.net/nsaeooshy):** For the design inspiration check the design [here!](https://www.behance.net/gallery/107935847/Todo-List-Desktop-Mobile-app-UI-Design?tracking_source=search_projects|todo+list+app&l=7)

 **ChatGPT:** For providing assistance in building this app